SDMX-SWG/SDMX-Glossary/README.md

-# SDMX-Glossary
-Glossary of SDMX terms
+# Glossary of SDMX terms